tclark/op-intermediate-app-dev/13-iterators/13-iterators.md

     print(i)
 ```

-Perhaps the conection is more clear when we look at the following equivalent loop"
+Perhaps the conection is more clear when we look at the following equivalent loop.

 ```
 itr = iter(ls)